TommiCodes/realtime-todo-task-management-app-nestjs-and-angular/_user-stories/01_Set-Up-NestJS,-docker-compose-and-Api-DB-connection.md

 Via Docker-Compose the NestJS Backend and the Postgres Database should be able to be spinned up.

 ## Acceptance Criteria:
-1. Setup NestJS
+1. (finished) Setup NestJS
-2. NestJS should be startable with docker-compose
+2. (finished) NestJS should be startable with docker-compose
-3. NestJS should connect to the Postgres Database
+3. (finished) NestJS should connect to the Postgres Database
-4. Able to query the NestJS API with Postman
+4. (finished) Able to query the NestJS API with Postman